malgorithms/toffee/README.md

 <div>#{partial 'foo.toffee', name: "Chris"}</div>
 ```

-Or inside a region of CoffeeScript, you can print or capture the result of a partial.
+Inside a region of CoffeeScript, you can print or capture the result of a partial.
 ```html
 <div>
 {#